-Telescope Peak (11,049 ft) is the highest point in Death Valley National Park.
-It belongs to the Panamint mountain range.
-It rises about 11,300 ft above Badwater (-282 ft), the lowest point in the Western Hemisphere, which lies 20 miles to the east.
+Telescope Peak (11,049 ft) is the highest point in Death Valley National Park, and the 22nd most prominent peak in the lower 48 states.
+It's part of the Panamint Mountains, and rises about 11,300 ft above Badwater Basin (-282 ft), the lowest point in the Western Hemisphere.
+This dramatic rise in elevation covers across only a 17 mile distance.
 The peak is so named because "you could see no further with a telescope."
-The trail starts at Mahogany Flat campground (8,133 ft).
-Distance one-way is 7 miles.
-Grade is steep for last mile of ascent.
+The standard route trail starts at the Mahogany Flat campground (8,133 ft) and has a one way distance of 7 miles.
+The grade is moderate, and heads over (or around) Rogers Peak, and follows the beautiful north ridge until the last steeper section to the summit.
 Ice axes and crampons are often necessary in winter.
 The summit rewards you with spectacular views of Death Valley and Mount Charleston to the east and the High Sierra, Mount Whitney, the White Mountains and Panamint Valley to the west.

 Death Valley Morning Report